FAQ about Managed Service for MySQL®

 SELECT * FROM sys.innodb_lock_waits

-For more information, see the MySQL® documentation
+For more information, see this MySQL® article

-How do I optimize problem queries?
+How do I optimize queries with performance issues?

 See the official MySQL® documentation: